Le magazine est mort. Vive le magazine:

 Can I forward the updates?

-When it comes to the free posts, spread them as far and as wide as you like… really, please do that.
+When it comes to the free posts, spread them as far and as wide as you like… really, please do that because that’s the point of them.
 Forwarding the paid content?
 Not so much.
-It kind of defeats the object of earning a living here, but if there’s an express purpose that will benefit somebody now and again, knock yourself out.
+It kind of defeats the object of earning a living to give them away, but if there’s an express purpose that will benefit somebody you know every now and again, knock yourself out.